-In 1976 in America, there was a guy named Prosenjit Poddar who met this girl Tatiana Tarasoff at the University and had a brief romantic relationship with her.
-The guy interpreted this relationship as serious but the same view was not shared with the girl.
+In 1976 in America, there was a man named Prosenjit Poddar who met a girl, Tatiana Tarasoff, in university and had a brief romantic relationship with her.
+The man interpreted this relationship as serious but the same view was not shared by the girl.

 He felt rejected and went into deep depression.
-At that point of time, he was seeing a therapist and disclosed his intention to harm her during the course of therapy.
+At that point in time, he was seeing a therapist and disclosed his intention to harm her during the course of therapy.

-The judge deemed that the health professionals did out carry out their due dilligence in warning the potential victim of the death threats.
+The judge deemed that the health professionals did not carry out their due diligence in warning the potential victim of the death threats.

 Ever since then, mental health professionals have become more vigilant in trying to pick up risk factors for behaviour that may cause harm to the patient and/or to others.